electrocally/Delta-Klipper-Configs/README.md

 ### Extruder

 Configs are for an [Orbiter 2.0](https://orbiterprojects.com/orbiter-v2-0/).
-Your retraction rate, pressure advance,
+Your retraction rate, pressure advance, will differ.
+Please follow their docs or you'll damage the unit & melt the gears, which I still have terrifying visions of to this day.

 ### Resonance Compentation